EliahKagan/stars/README.md

 # Stars

-*Querying a GitHub user’s starred repositories and their topics*
+*Query a GitHub user’s starred repositories and their topics*

 ## Setup